Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Outcome Logic

 \heading{Structural Rules.} We also give rules that are not dependent on the program command in \Cref{fig:struct-rules}.
 This includes rules for trivial preconditions (\ruleref{False}) and postconditions (\ruleref{True}).
 The \ruleref{Scale} rule states that we may multiply the pre- and postconditions by a weight to obtain a new valid triple.

-Subderivations can also be combined using logical connectives as is done in the \ruleref{Disj}, \ruleref{Conj}, and \ruleref{Choice}) rules.
+Subderivations can be combined with logical connectives using the \ruleref{Disj}, \ruleref{Conj}, and \ruleref{Choice}) rules.
 Existential quantifiers are introduced using \ruleref{Exists}.
 Finally, the rule of \ruleref{Consequence} can be used to strengthen preconditions and weaken postconditions in the style of Hoare Logic.
 These implications are semantic ones: $\varphi' \Rightarrow \varphi$ iff $\varphi'\subseteq\varphi$.
-We do not explore the proof theory for outcome assertions, although prior work in this area exists as outcome conjunctions are similar to the separating conjunction from the logic of bunched implictions \cite{bi,simon}.
+We do not explore the proof theory for outcome assertions, although prior work in this area exists as outcome conjunctions are similar to the separating conjunction from Bunched Implications \cite{bi,simon}.